rsnpj/notes-site/notes/Year_2/Software_Engineering/Software_Design/Design_Patterns.md

--   Avoid using the singleton pattern (ensure a class has only one instance, and provide a global point of access to it) - can be mis-used to provide persistent data in a system
+-   Avoid using the singleton pattern (ensure a class has only one instance, and provide a global point of access to it) - can be misused to provide persistent data in a system

 Hence patterns may be more use in identifying the form that a design solution might take, then in providing details of how it is to be